top of page

 Andrew Kingsley

-Andrew Kingsley (he/him) just started his 7th year of teaching at the Riverdale Country School.
+Andrew Kingsley (he/him) is halfway through his 7th year of teaching at the Riverdale Country School.
 He also teaches at the UPenn Graduate School of Education.
 Besides making crosswords, he also likes making chess sets—anything with a grid shape, basically.

 SUMMER TOURNAMENT